ttscoff/doing/README.md

 #### Displaying entries:

     show      - List all entries
     recent    - List recent entries
     today     - List entries from today
     yesterday - List entries from yesterday
     last      - Show the last entry
-    grep, search  - Show entries matching text or pattern
+    grep      - Show entries matching text or pattern

 `doing show` on its own will list all entries in the "Currently" section.
 Add a section name as an argument to display that section instead.
 Use "all" to display all entries from all sections.

 You can filter the `show` command by tags.
 Simply list them after the section name (or `all`).
 The boolean defaults to `ANY`, meaning any entry that contains any of the listed tags will be shown.
-You can use `-b ALL` or `-b NONE` to change the filtering behavior: `doing show all done cancelled -b NONE` will show all tasks from all sections that do not have either `@done` or `@cancelled` tags.
+You can use `-b ALL` or `-b NONE` to change the filtering behavior: `doing show all done cancelled -b NONE` will show all tasks from all sections that do not have either _@done_ or _@cancelled_ tags.

 Use `-c X` to limit the displayed results.
 Combine it with `-a newest` or `-a oldest` to choose which chronological end it trims from.
 You can also set the sort order of the output with `-s asc` or `-s desc`.

-The `show` command can also show the time spent on a task if it has a `@done(date)` tag with the `-t` option.
+The `show` command can also show the time spent on a task if it has a _@done(date)_ tag with the `-t` option.
 This requires that you include a `%interval` token in template -> default in the config.
-You can also include `@start(date)` tags, which override the timestamp when calculating the intervals.
+You can also include _@start(date)_ tags, which override the timestamp when calculating the intervals.

 If you have a use for it, you can use `-o csv` on the show or view commands to output the results as a comma-separated CSV to STDOUT.
 Redirect to a file to save it: `doing show all done -o csv > ~/Desktop/done.csv`.
 You can do the same with `-o json`.